mehedi434/Form-Validation/README.md

-# Form-Validation
+# Form validation
+## General info
-This is a realtime form validation
+This is a realtime form validation script.